blangel/leafy/README.md

 # Leafy 🌿

 Leafy is a Bitcoin wallet designed to be user-friendly.
-It is built for individuals interested in Bitcoin but with little to no knowledge of how Bitcoin works.
+It is built for those who want to participate in Bitcoin via [self-custody](#self-custody) but do not want to undertake the learning curve, cost and hassle required by other solutions.

-* **Easy to use** - Leafy creates interactions which are familiar to users, matching expectations from their other applications.
+* **Easy** - Leafy creates interactions which are familiar to users, matching expectations from their other applications.
 Users need not understand Bitcoin technicalities to interact with the application.
 * **Serverless** - Leafy has no servers.
 All components and data of Leafy are controlled by the user.
-* **Self custodial** - Leafy provides complete control of users' bitcoin to the users themselves.
+* **Self-custodial** - Leafy provides complete control of users' bitcoin to the users themselves.
-* **Easy to recover** - Leafy is robust to multiple types of disaster scenarios.
+* **Recoverable** - Leafy is robust to multiple types of disaster scenarios.
 It optimizes for ease of recovery for common user loss scenarios (i.e. user loses phone).
 * **Secure** - Leafy utilizes best practices and multiple Bitcoin primitives to secure users' funds.
-* **User scalable** - Leafy is built to allow for simple onboarding of users to Bitcoin but then scales in features as the user learns more about the Bitcoin ecosystem.
+* **Elastic** - Leafy is built to allow for simple onboarding of users to Bitcoin but then scales in features as the user learns more about the Bitcoin ecosystem.
-* **(Optionally) Social** - Leafy provides certain services (like [wallet recovery](#TBD) and [bitcoin trading](#TBD)) via the help of a users' trusted set of social companions.
+* **(optionally) Social** - Leafy provides services (like [wallet recovery](#TBD) and [bitcoin trading](#TBD)) via the help of a users' trusted set of social companions.

-## Intended Audience

-Individuals who want to participate in Bitcoin via [self-custody](#self-custody) but do not want to undertake the learning curve, cost and hassle required by other solutions.
-The user experience of Leafy matches the ease of utilizing a custodial system (like an exchange) while still being self-custodial.

 ## Additional Topics